-You may want your child to make their First Holy Communion, Confirmation or to participate in other special events early.
-You can join with a local school group or have a private ceremony.
-Most priests and clergymen are very accommodating.
+You may want your child to make their First Holy Communion, Confirmation or to participate in other special events earlier than initially hoped for.
+You may find it helpful to explore this with your school, priest or religious leader.
 However, planning such important events may cause your child to ask some questions.
 You will need to give some thought to how you will explain your plans.

-Many well-meaning people may encourage you to head off on a major trip to, for example, Disneyland.
+Well-meaning people may encourage you to head off on a major trip to, for example, Disneyland.
 Some families can feel under great pressure to agree to go.
 However, this is often not in the child's best interest.
-We would suggest you consider this carefully as such trips can be stressful and it may not be what your child really wants.
+We would suggest you consider this carefully, as such trips can be stressful and it may not be what your child really wants.
 They may prefer to spend time doing normal everyday things such as going to school, local football matches, shopping, watching a movie, or planning a family day or weekend away.
-It is important that brothers and sisters aren't left out of these plans.

 If you are thinking of a long journey, discuss the implications and practicalities of it with your specialist palliative care nurse or social worker.